Pyozer/introduction_screen/README.md

 - Define your custom Back button (Widget), by using `overrideBack`
   - This param or `back` are required if you set `showBackButton: true`
   - This parameter has priority over the `skip` parameter.
+- Define your custom dots widget (or the widget that you want on that position), by using `customProgress`

 #### Manage display of pre-made or custom buttons